Introduction

 Function

-From a healthcare perspective, the primary goal of HFE becomes the optimization of technology and care system design to achieve productivity, safety, efficiency, and quality in the care delivery process.[4]
-Secondarily, this science works to enhance the well-being (experience, joy, satisfaction, health, and safety) of anyone (patient, staff, or visitor) who interacts with the system.[5]
-To this end, a recent addition to human factors (HF)-based methodologies is "human-centered design."
-When effectively applied, the following elements are demonstrated through this approach [1]:
+From a healthcare perspective, the primary goal of HFE is to optimize technology and care system design to achieve productivity, safety, efficiency, and quality in the care delivery process.[4]
+Secondarily, this discipline aims to enhance the well-being, encompassing experience, joy, satisfaction, health, and safety, of all individuals interacting with the system, including patients, staff, and visitors.[5]
+To this end, human-centered design is a recent addition to human factor–based methodologies.
+When effectively applied, the following elements are demonstrated through this approach: [1]

-Through the use of mixed-methods research, healthcare simulation can provide a platform on which to evaluate the impact of organizational design/policies/procedures on individual or team performance and safety through the human-centered design approach.[4]
+Using mixed-methods research, healthcare simulation can provide a platform for evaluating the impact of organizational design, policies, or procedures on individual or team performance and safety using a human-centered design approach.[4]
 Functional task alignment is achieved by matching the objectives of the simulation session to the delivery format, modality, and location.
-HF evaluation tools are incorporated into structured debriefing sessions to identify latent safety threats (LST) and elucidate model behaviors for future PDSA cycles.
+Human factor evaluation tools are incorporated into structured debriefing sessions to identify latent safety threats and elucidate model behaviors for future Plan-Do-Study-Act cycles.
 This approach can replicate complex clinical situations while maintaining a safe environment for errors, reflection, and growth.
 As a result, simulation is transformative in its ability to explore frameworks and then test and embed improvements.
-When applied to HFE foci (Cognitive Engineering, Heuristics and Decision Making, Communication, Perception and Performance, Safety, Training, Usability), simulation creates the synergism necessary to effectively "fit the system to the human."
-[1]
+When applied to key HFE focus areas, such as cognitive engineering, heuristics and decision making, communication, perception and performance, safety, training, and usability, simulation creates the synergism necessary to effectively fit the system to the human.[1]

 Issues of Concern

-A recent systematic review highlighted successful simulation applications for human factor skills (HFS) training and evaluation.
+A recent systematic review highlighted the effective use of simulation for training and evaluating human factor skills.
 This approach is especially beneficial in critical care settings and situations with high acuity and low occurrence.

-Improvement has been demonstrated when HFS are taught in conjunction with technical skills, but it is most clearly aligned when HFS are taught by themselves.
+Improvement has been demonstrated when human factor skills are taught in conjunction with technical skills, but it is most clearly aligned when human factor skills are taught by themselves.
 For optimal impact, future research endeavors should consistently be explicit in describing which behavioral markers are being assessed and with which instruments.
 Outcome validity is further supported when a multimodal educational design is paired with a blinded assessment of video-recorded performance.
-Recommendations also included expanding studies to include assessments of attention skills, day-to-day applications of HFS, and how exactly transfer to practice is being measured.
-[6]
+Recommendations also included expanding studies to include assessments of attention skills, day-to-day applications of human factor skills, and how exactly transfer to practice is being measured.[6]

-In a study comparing an AI-powered tutoring system comprised of audiovisual metric-based feedback with scripted debriefing (VOA) via remote expert instruction, they examined instructional effectiveness (as measured by simulated procedural completion) and participant cognitive and affective responses.
+In a study comparing an AI-powered tutoring system comprising audiovisual metric-based feedback with scripted debriefing (VOA) delivered through remote expert instruction, researchers examined instructional effectiveness, measured by simulated procedural completion, and participants' cognitive and affective responses.
 The personalized responsiveness of the VOA platform allowed a spectrum of learner levels to receive personalized formative feedback.
 Students in the VOA group were more aware of their metrics and goals, which enabled them to set measurable performance objectives and achieve higher expertise.
 Furthermore, although participants in the instructor-led group reported stronger positive deactivating emotions, this supportive learning environment did not result in more expert performance.
-Over the 13-week study, the use of the AI system demonstrated a cost savings of 53 expert facilitator hours, with comparable OSAT scores between the groups[8]
+Over the 13-week study period, the use of the AI system demonstrated a cost savings of 53 expert facilitator hours, with comparable Objective Structured Assessment of Technical Skills scores between the groups.[8]

-AI-supported simulation enables one to acquire non-technical skills, including communication and medical decision-making.
-Simulations incorporating Big Data Analytics allow the collation of medical histories, demographics, genetics, and digital imaging to create realistic patient presentations.
+AI-supported simulation enables individuals to develop nontechnical skills, including communication and medical decision-making.
+Simulations incorporating big data analytics allow the collation of medical histories, demographics, genetics, and digital imaging to create realistic patient presentations.
 These data sources also inform disease prognosis and treatment responses based on participant interactions within the scenarios.
-Simulation systems utilizing machine learning algorithms can analyze simulation participant data to identify institutional trends, as well as opportunities for modeling best practices or areas of improvement.
-[7] The synergism attained through AI and simulation beyond the training context has also been demonstrated.
-In one study using simulation to generate patient encounters, researchers evaluated a proposed error classification system as applied to 2 generative AI system stages: input - a patient-facing large language model (LLM), and output - an ambient digital scribe (ADS).
-This assessment demonstrated that omission was the most frequent generative AI error, accounting for 42% of the LLM errors and 83% of those in the ADS scenarios.
-With the rapid pace of the virtual learning environment and AI-enabled technology development, simulation will be a critical step for ensuring safe application in the healthcare environment.
-[9]
+Simulation systems using machine learning algorithms can analyze simulation participant data to identify institutional trends and opportunities for modeling best practices or areas of improvement.[7]
+The synergism attained through AI and simulation beyond the training context has also been demonstrated.
+In a study using simulation to generate patient encounters, researchers evaluated a proposed error classification system applied to 2 stages of a generative AI system—the input stage, involving a patient-facing large language model, and the output stage, involving an ambient digital scribe.
+This assessment demonstrated that omission was the most frequent generative AI error, accounting for 42% of the large language model errors and 83% of those in the ambient digital scribe scenarios.
+With the rapid pace of the virtual learning environment and AI-enabled technology development, simulation is critical for ensuring safe application in the healthcare environment.[9]

 Curriculum Development

-Studies using simulation-based HFS skills training have been published describing formative assessment in multiple different professions (emergency medical services, nursing, medicine), disciplines (emergency medicine, adult, pediatric and neonatal critical care, neurology, gastroenterology, anesthesiology, general surgery, trauma, otolaryngology, psychiatry) and ancillary services (pharmacology, infection prevention and control, social work, and law enforcement).
-Simulation for summative assessment most frequently involves using Standardized Patients or partial task trainers to evaluate individuals in one profession in their initial stages of training.
+Simulation for summative assessment most frequently involves the use of standardized patients or partial task trainers to evaluate individuals within a single profession in their initial stages of training.
 There is currently a lack of readily available assessment tools with the validity and reliability to meet the rigorous recommendations for summative assessment.[10]
 More detailed descriptions of specific simulation-based interventions are included in the following sections.

 Procedural Skills Assessment

-Within healthcare education, HFS are often described as either technical or non-technical.
-Technical skills generally refer to the medical and procedural knowledge necessary for delivering competent patient care.
-[11] The following are some technical skills that span multiple specialties:
+Within healthcare education, human factor skills are commonly categorized as either technical or nontechnical.
+Technical skills typically refer to the medical and procedural knowledge necessary for delivering competent patient care.[11]
+The following are examples of technical skills that are applicable across multiple specialties.

 Individual Procedural Skills

-Collaborative efforts between infection prevention/control (IPC), HPE, and in-situ simulation have been identified as prime foci for preparedness improvement initiatives.
-After initiating practical/virtual workshops, investigators from the Alberta Health Services group evaluated patient care simulations at the IPC–system interface to target LST surrounding the use of personal protective equipment.
-By utilizing structured debriefings that incorporated checklists, hospital policies, and protocols, investigators were not limited to relying solely on an individual's process recall.
-The human limitations and individual differences identified through this process were subsequently incorporated into design modifications (logistically matching the supply cart to the "donning and doffing" guide) to improve the likelihood of safe and appropriate PPE use.
-[12] Central line placement and management strategies incorporating HFE principles through simulated training that have yielded reductions in the frequency of central line-associated bloodstream infections are another IPC application.
-[13]
+Collaborative efforts among infection prevention and control, HPE, and in-situ simulation have been identified as key strategies for enhancing preparedness initiatives.
+After initiating practical or virtual workshops, investigators from the Alberta Health Services group evaluated patient care simulations at the infection prevention and control–system interface to target latent safety threats surrounding the use of personal protective equipment.
+By using structured debriefings that incorporated checklists, hospital policies, and protocols, investigators were not limited to relying solely on an individual's process recall.
+The human limitations and individual differences identified through this process were subsequently incorporated into design modifications (logistically matching the supply cart to the donning and doffing guide) to improve the likelihood of safe and appropriate PPE use.[12]
+Central line placement and management strategies incorporating HFE principles through simulated training that have yielded reductions in the frequency of central line-associated bloodstream infections are another infection prevention and control application.[13]

 Medication prescribing is an inherently error-prone healthcare delivery skill generalizable across clinical settings.
-Scenario-based simulations were integrated into a counterbalanced, crossover design study to assess the HFE-derived "communication-human information processing" model of medication prescribing.
+Scenario-based simulations were integrated into a counterbalanced, crossover design study to assess the HFE-derived communication-human information processing model of medication prescribing.
 Researchers assessed usability, perceived workload, and error frequency concerning system alerts triggered during this process.
-After combining participant feedback with the efficiency linked to intrusive alerts, investigators redesigned the process, and a modestly significant reduction in workload was attained.
-[14] Medication preparation and administration can also be error-prone.
-Utilizing a modified Human Error Assessment and Reduction Technique during simulated sessions in the NICU, researchers evaluated medication administration reliability.
-Observers identified the following error-producing conditions: limited time to detect or correct label errors, lack of independent output checks, and distractions.
-Conversely, results suggested that labels created with an HCD focus reduced this likelihood by more than 40%.
-[15] A randomized crossover design compared standard labeling practices to light-linking infusion line technology in an adult ICU.
-Visual cues from the light linking technology reduced injection time overall, significantly so in low-light settings.
-Additional results included improved usability and reduced task load.
-[16]
+After combining participant feedback with the efficiency linked to intrusive alerts, investigators redesigned the process, and a modestly significant reduction in workload was attained.[14]
+Medication preparation and administration can also be error-prone.
+Using a modified Human Error Assessment and Reduction Technique (HEART) during simulated sessions in the neonatal intensive care unit, researchers evaluated medication administration reliability.
+Observers identified several error-producing conditions, including limited time to detect or correct label errors, lack of independent output checks, and distractions.
+Conversely, results suggested that labels created using a human-centered design approach reduced the likelihood of these errors by more than 40%.[15]
+A randomized crossover study compared standard labeling practices to light-linking infusion line technology in an adult intensive care unit (ICU).
+Visual cues from the light-linking technology reduced injection time, particularly in low-light settings.
+Additional results included improved usability and reduced task load.[16]

-Pattern recognition in healthcare involves incorporating various sources of information to identify trends that can aid in diagnosis, prognosis, and treatment planning.
+Pattern recognition in health care involves incorporating various sources of information to identify trends that can aid in diagnosis, prognosis, and treatment planning.
 Recognizing and integrating information regarding life-threatening conditions is paramount in the critical care setting.
-Mixed methods studies have highlighted the benefit of using simulation to evaluate HFE associated with clinical pattern recognition and intervention in these circumstances as well.
-[17] In the context of life-threatening arrhythmias, one prospective study used in-situ simulation in the emergency department to identify the limitations of a telemetry system.
-Insights gained regarding the physical/human-machine interactions and the organizational/human–organization interactions elucidated the process improvements necessary to address telemetry-based detection and appropriate dispositioning of patients with life-threatening arrhythmias.
-[18]
+Mixed-methods studies have also demonstrated the benefit of simulation in evaluating HFE associated with clinical pattern recognition and intervention in these circumstances.[17]
+In the context of life-threatening arrhythmias, a prospective study used in situ simulation in the emergency department to identify the limitations of a telemetry system.
+Insights gained regarding physical/human–machine interactions and organizational/human–organization interactions elucidated the process improvements necessary to address telemetry-based detection and appropriate dispositioning of patients with life-threatening arrhythmias.[18]

 Tool Development and Bundle Compliance

-Simulation can be used for clinical assessment tool development and modification, as well as to optimize bundle customization and compliance.
+Simulation can be used to develop and modify clinical assessment tools and to optimize bundle customization and compliance.

 Endoscopy: Through collaboration between organizational, educational, and clinical leads, the Joint Advisory Group for Gastrointestinal Endoscopy developed the Improving Safety and Reducing Error in Endoscopy (ISREE) strategy.
-As part of this, their endoscopic non-technical skills (ENTS) program incorporated Simulation training in HFS.
-Simulation training resulted in an improvement in individual and team performance, as well as the ability to detect latent errors in the clinical environment [19]
+As part of this initiative, their endoscopic nontechnical skills program incorporated simulation training in human factor skills.
+Simulation training improved individual and team performance and enhanced the detection of latent errors in the clinical environment.[19]

-Airway Management: Utilizing change ideas elicited during biweekly tabletop simulations based on the IHI model for improvement, a group from an adult ED developed a color-coded airway cart to reduce time to obtain difficult airway management equipment.
-The improvement concepts elicited during the debriefings translated into increased provider comfort after clinical intubations, as demonstrated by a 76% improvement from baseline (319 seconds down to 76 seconds) over 6 months.
-[20] The National Emergency Airway Registry for Children (NEAR4KIDS) Airway Safety Quality Improvement Bundle is a QI tool to improve the safety of tracheal intubations."
-A single-center retrospective study utilized translational simulation to optimize bundle customization.
-Assessments 9 months following the intervention resulted in statistically significant improvement in bundle compliance (93.7% with P < 0.001) and apneic oxygenation (77.9% with P < 0.001).
-[21] Similarly, in a multisite prospective mixed methods study, the National Emergency Airway Registry for Pediatric Emergency Medicine (NEAR4PEM) collaborative utilized two simulated scenarios to evaluate pre-intubation checklist usability.
+Airway management: Using change ideas generated during biweekly tabletop simulations based on the Institute for Healthcare Improvement (IHI) model for improvement, a team from an adult emergency department developed a color-coded airway cart to reduce the time required to access complex airway management equipment.
+The improvement concepts generated during the debriefings translated into increased provider comfort after clinical intubations, as demonstrated by a 76% improvement from baseline (319 seconds down to 76 seconds) over 6 months.[20]
+The National Emergency Airway Registry for Children (NEAR4KIDS) Airway Safety Quality Improvement Bundle is a QI tool to improve the safety of tracheal intubations.
+A single-center retrospective study used translational simulation to optimize bundle customization.
+Assessments 9 months following the intervention resulted in statistically significant improvement in bundle compliance (93.7% with P<.001) and apneic oxygenation (77.9% with P<.001).[21]
+Similarly, in a multisite prospective mixed-methods study, the National Emergency Airway Registry for Pediatric Emergency Medicine (NEAR4PEM) collaborative used 2 simulated scenarios to evaluate pre-intubation checklist usability.
 Checklist usage resulted in the verbalization of 93% of items and a greater than 80% completion rate.
-Participant comments suggested that the checklist facilitated a shared mental model, helped to offload the team leader cognitively, and prompted contingency planning.
-[22] For ENT physicians, a Modified Delphi approach was used to develop an assessment tool for use during pediatric tracheostomy emergencies in the simulated and clinical environment.
-This process resulted in a 22-item assessment tool incorporating 12 tracheostomy-specific items, 4 team and personnel items, and six equipment items, which could be used to generate additional QI initiatives.
-[23]
+Participant comments suggested that the checklist facilitated a shared mental model, helped to offload the team leader cognitively, and prompted contingency planning.[22]
+For ENT specialists, a modified Delphi approach was used to develop an assessment tool for use during pediatric tracheostomy emergencies in the simulated and clinical environment.
+This process resulted in a 22-item assessment tool incorporating 12 tracheostomy-specific items, 4 team and personnel items, and 6 equipment items, which could be used to generate additional QI initiatives.[23]

 Medical Decision Making and Leadership Development